MightyArty/DroneSimulator/README.md

 ### By Tom Shabalin, Dor Harizi and Shai Moshe

-The main goal for this project is to try find good solution of small drone, flying inside indoor building without getting hit and crash.
-The project fully autonomous 2d drone simulator, this simulator is trying to be realistic as much as it can, with lidar sensors,gyroscope sensor ,optical flow sensor and speed sensor.
-We add a little bit noise to each sample to make it more realistic approach.
-Basic API with real-time info and also manual controlling.
-We also implemented kind of area mapping when the drone fly.
-This project written in Java.
+The primary objective of this project is to develop an effective solution for a small drone to navigate indoors without collisions.
+This project involves a fully autonomous 2D drone simulator designed to be as realistic as possible.
+It incorporates LIDAR sensors, a gyroscope, an optical flow sensor, and a speed sensor, with each sensor's readings including a slight amount of noise to enhance realism.

+## Requirement for running
+Make sure to install the next libraries using Maven:
+- JGrapht library.
+- Mxgraph library.

 ## How to run
-After you installed the libraries required for the project, you can go do the SimulationWindow.java file and click the "RUN" button.
+After you installed the libraries required for the project, you can go to the SimulationWindow.java file and click the "RUN" button.

 ## Symbols
 - Yellow mark - mapped area.